 How Long Does It Take for BHRT to Work?

+How long does it take for hormone replacement therapy to work?
+This is one of the frequently asked questions regarding BHRT.
 Generally, a patient will start to feel the difference after two or three weeks.
 The process is not instantaneous, as the hormones must be gradually absorbed by the bloodstream.
 The full effects of treatment are typically noticeable after a period of roughly two months.

 After two months, the medical staff will usually be able to tell whether or not the treatment is working.
 Following this phase, patients may be asked to come in for a checkup once every few months.
 This will enable the medical staff to make changes as they are necessary.
 Once the right balance has been struck, they will continue to make sure it is maintaining the desired results.